NineBit-Computing/ciq-js-client/DEVELOPER.md

-# Developer Guide — ninebit-ciq-node Client
+# Developer Guide — @ninebit/ciq Client

 This document provides handy commands and tips for developers working on the Node.js TypeScript client.